Vrilissia

-Vrilissia (Βριλήσσια) is a suburban municipality of the North Athens regional unit, in the Attica region.
+Vrilissia (Βριλήσσια) is a suburban town and a municipality of the North Athens regional unit, in the Attica region.
 It is located in the Athens basin, at the southwestern foot of the Penteli Mountain.
-At the 2011 census, the municipality had 30,741 residents.
+At the 2021 census, the municipality had 32,417 residents.

 Geography

 The administrative limits of the municipality extend from the Chalandri gully up to foothills of the Penteli, known as Patima and Koufos Hills.
 Vrilissia lies approximately 10 km north-east of the centre of the Greek capital and 5 km northwest of the city of Pallini, centre of East Attica.
 The area of the Vrilissia municipality is 3.856 km2.

 Among the municipality's features one notices the low rise profile with four apartment floors maximum at the center, while particularly high is also the rate of private gardens.
 The centre of the municipality is built up around the Analipseos Main Church (Jesus Christ's Ascension Church), while the commercial area mainly extends throughout the Penteli Avenue.
 The municipality is generally composed of residents among the median and upper income bands.

 The municipality is connected with all urban and suburban means of transport of Attica.
-The Athens northern beltway Motorway 6 and the short Motorway 642 pass through the municipality.
+The Athens northern beltway A6 motorway (Greece) and the short A621 motorway pass through the municipality.
 It is served by two commuter railway stations (Doukissis Plakentias station and Pentelis station) and a metro station (Doukissis Plakentias).
 Several (and relatively frequent) buses serve destinations to neighbouring suburbs as well as the centre of Athens.
 The main thoroughfare is Pentelis Avenue, which connects Vrilissia with Chalandri and central Athens.

 History

 In antiquity the area of Vrilissia formed part of the deme of Phlya, which covered the land spanning from Psychiko to Agia Paraskevi and mainly centered on what is now known as the Municipality of Chalandri.

 Vrilissia was part of the municipality of Chalandri until 1949, when it became a separate community.
 It became a municipality in 1990.
 The suburb experienced rapid development during 2004 as a result of city improvements for the Athens Olympic Games, with the city's peripheral road circuit completed, works of the city's regeneration, widening of the central avenue and diverting of the inner traffic.
 After long-lasting conflicts, the Naval Base region was transferred to the municipality with an official ceremony, while many small parks were created in each neighbourhood.

 Tax Values of the land in 2007 fluctuate from €1,550 – 2,050 / m2, in similar levels with the neighbouring Chalandri and Agia Paraskevi.
 Actual selling prices broke through the barrier of the €2,000 / m2 reaching between €2,200 and 3,000 / m2.

 Mayor of municipality since 2007 is Mr Kostas Ioannidis, while Mr Nikos Papadopoulos is granted with the title of Emeritus President of the Municipality as chairman of the Vrilissia Community for many years, assisting on local issues.
+From January 2024 mayor is Mr Ioannis Pisimisis.